coriouslien/cuda-gemm-kernels/environment/README.md

 ## How to Use This Documentation

 This documentation serves as a reference for replicating this exact build.
-If you are cloning this repository to compile the native CUDA kernels, please ensure your local `nvcc` compiler matches or exceeds version `12.9`, as older versions may struggle with the template metaprogramming required by modern CuTe layouts.
+If it is cloning this repository to compile the native CUDA kernels, please ensure the local `nvcc` compiler matches or exceeds version `12.9`, as older versions may struggle with the template metaprogramming required by modern CuTe layouts.

 For full installation commands and troubleshooting steps, read the [Detailed Setup Guide](setup.md).